innopolis-devops/labs/LAB4.md

 ### 2 extra points

-1. Add several teams to your repository using terraform, provide them a different level of access.
+1. Disable rebase and squash commits for the repository using terraform.
 Apply changes.